-2. Assessment of Suitability Environmental Constraints Site is predominantly, or wholly, within or adjacent to the following statutory environmental designations: Yes / No / partly or adjacent · Ancient Woodland • Area of Outstanding Natural Beauty (AONB) • Biosphere Reserve • Local Nature Reserve (LNR) • National Nature Reserve (NNR) No National Park Ramsar Site • Site of Special Scientific Interest (SSSI) • Special Area of Conservation (SAC) • Special Protection Area (SPA) Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?
-Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations: Yes / No / partly or adjacent / Unknown • Green Infrastructure Corridor • Local Wildlife Site (LWS) No • Public Open Space • Site of Importance for Nature Conservation (SINC) • Nature Improvement Area · Regionally Important Geological Site Other Site is predominantly, or wholly, within Flood Zones 2 or 3?
-See guidance notes: Flood Zone 1: Low Risk Low Risk • Flood Zone 2: Medium Risk • Flood Zone 3 (less or more vulnerable site use): Medium Risk Flood Zone 3 (highly vulnerable site use): High Risk Site is at risk of surface water flooding?
-See guidance notes: • Less than 15% of the site is affected by medium or Low Risk high risk of surface water flooding - Low Risk >15% of the site is affected by medium or high risk of
+Environmental Constraints Site is predominantly, or wholly, within or adjacent to the following statutory environmental designations: Yes / No / partly or adjacent Ancient Woodland Area of Outstanding Natural Beauty (AONB) Biosphere Reserve Local Nature Reserve (LNR) National Nature Reserve (NNR) National Park Ramsar Site Site of Special Scientific Interest (SSSI) Special Area of Conservation (SAC) Special Protection Area (SPA) No Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?
+Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations: Yes / No / partly or adjacent / Unknown • Green Infrastructure Corridor Local Wildlife Site (LWS) Public Open Space Site of Importance for Nature Conservation (SINC) Nature Improvement Area Regionally Important Geological Site Other No Site is predominantly, or wholly, within Flood Zones 2 or 3?
+See guidance notes: • Flood Zone 1: Low Risk • Flood Zone 2: Medium Risk • Flood Zone 3 (less or more vulnerable site use): Medium Risk • Flood Zone 3 (highly vulnerable site use): High Risk Low Risk Site is at risk of surface water flooding?
+See guidance notes: Less than 15% of the site is affected by medium or high risk of surface water flooding - Low Risk > 15% of the site is affected by medium or high risk of surface water flooding - Medium Risk Low Risk Is the land classified as the best and most versatile agricultural land (Grades 1, 2 or 3a)?
+Yes / No / Unknown No

 2. Assessment of Suitability Site contains habitats with the potential to support priority species?
 Does the site contain local wildlife-rich habitats?
 Is the site part of: • UK BAP Priority Habitat; • a wider ecological network (including the hierarchy of international, national and locally designated sites of importance for biodiversity); • wildlife corridors (and stepping stones that connect them); and/or • an area identified by national and local partnerships for habitat management, enhancement, restoration or creation?
 Yes / No / Unknown Unknown Site is predominantly, or wholly, within or adjacent to an Air Quality Management Area (AQMA)?
-Yes / No / Unknown No Physical Constraints Is the site: Flat or relatively flat / Gently sloping or uneven / Steeply sloping Gently sloping Slopes uphill towards the north.
+No Yes / No / Unknown Physical Constraints Is the site: Flat or relatively flat / Gently sloping or uneven / Steeply sloping Gently sloping Slopes uphill towards the north.
 Is there existing vehicle access to the site, or potential to create suitable access?
 Yes / No / Unknown Yes The site has gated quarry access.
 However, this is via a single lane road (with passing points) which is less suited for frequent use.
 Is there existing pedestrian access to the site, or potential to create suitable access?
 Yes / No / Unknown Yes Potential to create access, however, there is currently no pedestrian footpath to the site.
 Is there existing cycle access to the site, or potential to create suitable access?
 Yes / No / Unknown Yes Potential to create access.
 Are there any Public Rights of Way (PRoW) crossing the site?
 Yes / No / Unknown No Are there any known Tree Preservation Orders on the site?
 Yes / No / Unknown No Are there veteran/ancient trees within or adjacent to the site?
 Within / Adjacent / No / Unknown Unknown Are there other significant trees within or adjacent to the site?
 Within / Adjacent / No / Unknown Unknown Is the site likely to be affected by ground contamination?
 Yes / No / Unknown Unknown The site is a disused quarry and potentially contains contamination.
 Is there any utilities infrastructure crossing the site i.e. power lines/pipe lines, or is the site in close proximity to hazardous installations?
 Yes / No / Unknown Yes.
 There are telephone lines located along the eastern and northern site boundary.